NethServer/ns8-core/core/api-server/README.md

 ```

 ## APIs
 Each API is authenticated and authorized through a `JWT (JSON Web Token)`.
-In order to get access to the APIs you have to login before and get a JWT `token`. `SECRET` is used to get the JWT signature.
+In order to get access to the APIs you have to login before and get a JWT `token`. `SECRET` is used to set the JWT signature.

 - `POST /login`
 ```bash